 (5) Perform other duties as directed by the Company Commander and Command Sergeant Major.

-(6) Prepare and properly maintain correct Inspection sheets and Report Grades to the Cadre.
+(6) Prepare and properly maintain Inspection sheets and turns in Grades to the Cadre.

 (7) Conduct Promotion / Performance Counseling on Platoon Sergeants.

 (1) Assist the Platoon Leader in the organization and training of the platoon.

 (2) Perform the duties of the Platoon Leader or First Sergeant in their absence.